rossaddison/yii2-house2house/README.md

 All Udb roles are linked to the 'employee' role so change the employee role 'makeup' if you want this to be applicable to all employees using this software.

+**How do we setup our site so that individuals who sign up will be charged a paypal subscription?**
+You will need to configure the frontend/modules/subscription/components/Configpaypal.php file.

+**I do not want individuals who signup on behalf of their company/division/unit to be charged a paypal subscription.
+How do I make sure they do not have to subscribe to our website?** Ensure that the permission 'Subscription Free Privilege' is assigned on a higher level.
+So for Mdb roles that inherit the stronger 'support' role make sure that the 'support' role has the 'Subscription Free Privilege' permission.
+This will ensure that all managers who have been assigned the relevant mdb role eg. Mdb1 for database 1, will get a Subscription Free Privilege since their role eg. Mdb1 is linked to the higher 'support' role.

 **Installation Steps for Files:**
 1. Clone or unzip the folders into your web directory making sure that your composer.json and empty vendor folder are on the same level.